Dustinmuse/RothScope/Documentation/Development.md

 4. If this is your first time running it, currently select 'Forget Password' and input your given account details.
 This should send an email which will allow you to set a password.
 You can then log in and you will be able to interact with the web page.

+# Structuring
+## Templates
+### spa-template-vue
+This folder displays the front end and holds the UI/UX.
+It uses Vue.js.
+This is where you would edit if you wanted to create more pages, create buttons for new interactions, etc.
+### Spa.Template.Web
+This folder is the set up for the BFF (Backend-For-Frontend) and allows communication between the API and the Front Dnd.
+This is most likely not where you will edit.
+### Spa.Template.Api
+This folder holds the API endpoints that our Front End calls.
+This is where the majority of the Back End is hosted.
+### Spa.Template.Core
+This holds mostly entities and enums.
+### Spa.Template.Infrastructure
+This is where our API goes to interact with MoneyTree's API.
+You would edit here if you wanted to make a new API call to MoneyTree.
+### Spa.Template.Infrastructure.Migrations
+Currently, nothing is in there.
+## Important Configs and Env's
+### src/Spa.Template.Api/appsettings.json
+This currently holds the MoneyTree url as well as your password and username for accessing their API.
+### .env
+This holds a lot of the paths to important variables.
+The only thing not found in here, besides the appsettings.json for API, are the launch settings for BFF pages (API and Web).
+### src/Spa.Template.Web/launchsettings.json & src/Spa.Template.Api/launchsettings.json
+Not typically edited.
+Holds the launch settings, specifically the URL.

+# Testing
+We do not currently have automated testing.
+The way that we test is by running through the web page since every part of the program is touched.
+The web page is very linear, so if you want to test something it is fairly straightforward.
+If you open F12, you can see what you enter and the response you get back whenever you click a button.
+If you do not send out a response when clicking a button, there is an issue with your front end.
+If you send out a response, and you get an error back, there is something wrong with either the API endpoint you're calling, src/Spa.Template.Api/Program.cs, or src/Spa.Template.Infrastructure/MoneytreeService.
+Beyond that, there isn't much to interpret.